 "They elected a hooded-sweatshirt mayor, they're getting a hooded- sweatshirt mayor!" - Sarah Schroeder

 Transparency and authenticity come at a premium when interviewing politicians.
 That’s why students found the voice of Minnesota's small-town mayor, Sarah Schroeder, of Spring Grove so refreshing.

 Sarah Schroeder’s interview is required watching for anyone interested in modern rural American politics.
-In a conversation with some of her youngest constituents, Schroeder reflects openly on her experiences as a young woman in local rural politics, both before and after the 2016 presidential election.
-She tells her personal story of becoming the unlikely “Young Lady Democrat” Mayor of Spring Grove in a self-deprecating fashion.
+In a conversation with some of her youngest constituents, Schroeder reflects openly on her experiences as a young woman in local politics, both before and after the 2016 presidential election.

-Because of Schroeder's openness, she’s successfully made many community allies across the Republican-Democrat divide in her non-partisan role of Mayor of Spring Grove.
-She also reaches across geographical boundaries.
-Her remark, “We share the same downtown” reverberates with residents of the surrounding townships and those whom live in town.
-Historically, they've felt divided by their everyday work and travel needs.
-This historic photo of downtown Spring Grove highlights the continued tension between agricultural workers and town laborers.
+Because of Schroeder's openness, she’s successfully made many community allies across the Republican-Democrat divide in her non-partisan role as mayor.
+She makes an effort to reach across geographical boundaries, too.
+Her remark, “We all experience the same downtown” reverberates with residents of the surrounding townships and those whom live in town.
+Historically, they've felt divided by their everyday work and travel needs along their shared roadways.
+This historic photo of downtown Spring Grove highlights that tension between agricultural workers and in-town laborers.

 Main Street, Spring Grove, 1900 | Image courtesy of the Giants of the Earth Heritage Center & Glenn Kinneburg